 Allie Potts, Division Managing Editor, Fit Small Business

 Nothing captures the eye like motion, making videos an excellent tactic for social media lead generation.
-In addition to gaining a prospect’s attention, they help you connect with potential customers and share your brand.
+Besides gaining a prospect’s attention, they help you connect with potential customers and share your brand.
 It’s also an ideal way to demo your products and services quickly.
 You can use a product like BombBomb to create branded videos easily and share them on social media and track views and clicks.

 6. Use Strong Imagery & Forms